“For the first time since he had entered Narnia he saw the dark green of a fir tree.”

 Since childhood, I’ve had a powerful affection for conifers.
 Growing up in Saskatchewan, these motherly trees provided deep dark refuge from the summer heat.
 We would travel five hours to spend two weeks among the Jack Pine, Balsam Fir & White Spruce that surrounded the northern campsites.
 They were magic.
 They could make June smell like Christmas and in an attempt to capture some of that magic, I would bring pocketfuls of needles back home with me where they’d inevitably be forgotten about until my mother did laundry.
 Turns out a dried pine needle can really embed itself under a mother’s fingernail.
 Yikes.
 Again in December, a fragrant conifer provided refuge once more—this time from the dark, lighting up the corner of our living room with 70’s pinks, blues and oranges.
 But, no matter how romantic my childlike musings, eating conifers didn’t occur to me until I moved to the Pacific Northwest.
 Since then, I’ve been making up for lost time.
 From lemony Hemlock tea and Grand Fir pots de creme to Danielle’s Grand Fir Nougat, I’ve explored the sensory experience of culinary pine in the most delightful ways.

 And so, shortbread seemed like the next logical step.
-I experimented with several recipes and eventually settled on two that I love for different reasons.
-The brown sugar version makes for a wonderfully dense and sturdy cookie with a definite Douglas-fir flavour that pairs wonderfully with chocolate.
-And the brown butter recipe is just so refined with it’s more delicate texture and subtle fir notes.
-I love them both and I usually make both recipes at the same time.
-Once you’ve harvested needles, you may as well go all in.
+I experimented with several recipes and eventually settled on three that I love for different reasons.
+The brown sugar version makes for a wonderfully dense and sturdy cookie with a definite fir flavour that pairs wonderfully with chocolate.
+But I will say that the oat flour version is my absolute favourite.
+Shortbread was originally made with oats, not wheat and this recipe makes for a perfectly crumbly biscuit with a glorious nutty flavour.
+And it’s gluten-free, to boot.
+Last, but certainly not least, the brown butter petticoat tails is oh-so refined with it’s more delicate texture and subtle pine notes.
+I often make all three recipes in a day, because why choose?
+And, really, once you’ve harvested the needles, you may as well go all in.

 Next, de-needle.
 The twiggy stems are definitely bitter, so you only want to be grinding up the needles.
 Working in batches, grind needles as finely as you can using a spice or coffee grinder.
 If you have something fancier like a Vitamix or whatnot…well, I’m jealous.
 Keep grinding until you have the 1/2 cup needed for each recipe.
 You can store leftover ground needles, sealed, in the fridge for a few days.